Table of Contents Takeaway #1 – Defining SAM Tool Requirements is...

 Identify Internal-Only Accounts

-You can also potentially recoup O365 licenses and save money by reviewing internal-only accounts, such as ‘Internal Communications’ or ‘CIO Comms’ type accounts.
+You can also potentially recoup Microsoft Office 365 licenses and save money by reviewing internal-only accounts, such as ‘Internal Communications’ or ‘CIO Comms’ type accounts.

 As part of that plan, these teams may require a dedicated mailbox.
 If the account only sends internal emails, and you do not need to archive or support the account, then as long as the person running/access the account has a full E5/E3 license then you do not need to also license the internal communication account.